scienceai/blog/_posts/quantitative-arguments-as-hypermedia.md

    resource="#obesity"
    typeof="Comment stats:Correlation">
 The French spend the most time per day eating, but have one of the lowest obesity rates among developed nations.
 Coincidence?
-Maybe not, the stats from OECD countries reveal there is a -0.45 correlation between these two quantities (<a property="sh:isBasedOnUrl" href="http://registry.standardanalytics.io/obesity-analysis/0.0.0">p=0.06</a>).
+Maybe not, the statistics from OECD countries reveal there is a -0.45 correlation between these two quantities (<a property="sh:isBasedOnUrl" href="http://registry.standardanalytics.io/obesity-analysis/0.0.0">p=0.06</a>).
-See <a href = "http://registry.standardanalytics.io/obesity">here</a> for more info.
+See <a href = "http://registry.standardanalytics.io/obesity">here</a> for more details.
 </p>
 	</blockquote>
     </div>